Biology

 Additional Electives

-Choose three additional courses at the 200- or 300-level, two of which must be taken in the Occidental College Biology Department.
+Choose three additional biology courses that are required for the major at the 200- or 300-level, two of which must be taken in the Occidental College Biology Department.
+Two unit courses may not apply to this requirement.
 Independent Studies and Advanced Placement credit may not count toward the minor.

 Transfer Credit Policies